backdrop-contrib/login_destination/README.txt

 Configuration
 -----------------
-All configuration is performed on an Administer -> User management -> Login destination page (admin/user/login_destination).
+All configuration is performed on an Configuration -> System -> Login destination page (admin/config/system/login_destination).

+Note that the PHP filter module has to enabled and you have to be granted the "Use PHP for settings" permissions to be able to enter PHP snippets.

 Examples
 -----------------